Join the Conversation About Influenza

 How long after having Covid can you get the next vaccine?

-Kara asked over 1 year agoThank you for your question.
+Kara asked almost 2 years agoThank you for your question.
 This question was already answered; for your convenience I’ve posted the answer below:

 It is recommended to wait eight weeks after a COVID-19 infection before beginning or completing a primary series of the COVID-19 vaccine.